 Explore the frontier, young pioneer—the third leg of your journey starts here.
 You're halfway to Oregon City, but as you know, the Oregon Trail is full of risks and surprises!
 This is the third installment of four books that will take you all the way to Oregon Territory—if you make the right choices.

 Explore the frontier, young pioneer--the third leg of your journey starts here.
 You're halfway to Oregon City, but as you know, the Oregon Trail is full of risks and surprises!
 This is the third installment of four books that will take you all the way to Oregon Territory--if you make the right choices.

-In book three of this exciting choose-your-own-adventure series, it's 1850 and you've traveled for more than two months on foot for fifteen miles a day with your family, covered wagon full of supplies, and oxen.
+In book three of this exciting choose-your-own-trail series, it's 1850 and you've traveled for more than two months on foot for fifteen miles a day with your family, covered wagon full of supplies, and oxen.
 You've crossed prairies, rivers, and mountains and have faced stampeding buffalo.
 But your journey is not yet over.
 There are still months of adventure ahead of you—if you can survive the dangerous ford of the wild Snake River at Three Island Crossing!